batfish/docker/batfish.md

 1. `docker stop $(docker ps -f "ancestor=batfish/batfish" -q)` -- Stops the currently running container
 2. `docker pull batfish/batfish` -- Pulls the latest image from Docker Hub

-    Then you can use the same docker run command you used to start the container (e.g. `docker run -p 9997:9997 -p 9996:9996 batfish/batfish`).
+    Then you can restart the container with same docker run command you used to start it (e.g. `docker run -p 9997:9997 -p 9996:9996 batfish/batfish`).

     Note if running with persistent storage, previously uploaded network snapshots may be incompatible with newer version of Batfish and may need to be re-uploaded.